franroad/api/DOCUMENTATION.md

     if not user:
         raise HTTPException(status_code=status.HTTP_404_NOT_FOUND, detail= "Invalid credentials") #checks for the email

-    if not utils.check(user_cred.password,user.password):
-        raise HTTPException(status_code=status.HTTP_404_NOT_FOUND, detail= "Invalid credentials") # checks the passwords match
+    if not utils.check(user_cred.password,user.password): # We are passing the user input and the aready stored passwod for compare hashing raise HTTPException(status_code=status.HTTP_404_NOT_FOUND, detail= "Invalid credentials") # checks the passwords match

-    #Create token, we have used the user id as payload of the token but can be any ohter field
+    #Create token, we have used the user id as content of the token but can be any ohter field
     token=oauth.create_access_token(data={"user_id": user.id}) # we are passing the id in form of dictionary that is what is expecting
     #Return token
-    return {f"accestoken":token}
+    return {"accestoken":token, "token_type": "bearer"}

 ```

 ### Creating the token